ruXlab/absurd-kotlin/README.md

-Kotlin ~bad~ weird code collection
+# Kotlin ~bad~ weird code collection

 Kotlin is very powerful.
+With great power comes great responsibility.
-Don't abuse it _(because we don't need another scala and perl*)_
+Please don't abuse it, _we don't need another scala and perl*_

 Some examples: